 We conducted a retrospective analysis of a prospectively maintained database.
-We reviewed 58 patients aged between 4 and 19 years old with refractory urinary incontinence due to non-neurogenic OAB.
+We reviewed 58 patients aged 4-19 years old with refractory urinary incontinence due to non-neurogenic OAB.
 Our research ethics committee approved the study.
 All patients underwent urotherapy before trying any pharmacological treatment.
 Resolution of constipation, good hydration habits, voiding schedule, and optimal voiding position were taken care of before introducing any antimuscarinic medication.14 It is not in our routine to perform full urodynamics studies before initiating pharmacological treatment.
 Therefore, no patient in this study underwent urodynamics.

 Propiverine was intended as a first or second molecule when OAB symptoms persisted.
 Patients were recruited based on the analysis of their medical records.
-Subjects were eligible for the study if they were prescribed a weight-adjusted dose of propiverine (10-45 mg) between September 2017 and September 2021, diagnosed with OAB by a pediatric urologist, and attended at least one follow-up visit after their first prescription.
-From patients' records, we extracted age at baseline, gender, previous OAB treatments, past medical history (attention deficit and hyperactivity disorder [ADHD], recurrent UTIs and others), other medications, particularities on physical exam, initially prescribed propiverine dose, new voiding comorbidities such as constipation, UTIs and an increased post-void residual (PVR, abnormal >20ml).
-The initial dose prescribed was 0.8 mg/kg (maximal dose 1.1 mg/kg) for children with a body mass superior to 35 kg, we prescribed 30 or 45 mg of propiverine using a once-a-day tablet.27 We increased medication dosage throughout follow-up visits until the resolution of symptoms or the appearance of bothersome side effects.
+Subjects were eligible for the study if they were prescribed a weight-adjusted dose of propiverine (10-45 mg) between September 2017 and September 2021, diagnosed with OAB by a pediatric urologist, and attended at least one followup visit after their first prescription.
+From patient records, we extracted age at baseline, gender, previous OAB treatments, past medical history (attention deficit and hyperactivity disorder [ADHD], recurrent UTIs, and others), other medications, particularities on physical exam, initially prescribed propiverine dose, and new voiding comorbidities, such as constipation, UTIs, and an increased postvoid residual (PVR, abnormal >20 ml).
+The initial dose prescribed was 0.8 mg/kg (maximal dose 1.1 mg/kg) for children with a body mass inferior to 35 kg and was separated into two doses using 5 mg tablets.
+For children with a body mass higher than 35 kg, we prescribed 30 or 45 mg of propiverine using a once-a-day tablet.15 We increased medication dosage throughout followup visits until the resolution of symptoms or the appearance of bothersome side effects.
 We documented all changes in dosage in our analysis.

-To address our primary outcome, we collected information on efficacy and tolerability for the initial visit and each subsequent follow-up visit available in the patient record.
+To address our primary outcome, we collected information on efficacy and tolerability for the initial visit and each subsequent followup visit available in the patient record.

 Firstly, the efficacy was assessed by including questions on significant OAB symptoms during the routine medical surveys.
-Therefore, the analysis included the documentation of urgency (graded from 0 to 3), urinary incontinence (UI), and nocturnal enuresis.
+Therefore, the analysis included the documentation of urgency (graded from 0-3), urinary incontinence (UI), and nocturnal enuresis.
 Also, to ensure an objective quantification of the efficacy outcome, three-day voiding diaries were included in the analysis when available in patients' records (usually at every clinic visit).
 Voiding diaries allow us to get information about the mean voided volume and maximal voided volume.
-To overcome any age-dependent changes in bladder capacity and to allow measuring propiverine efficacy on this matter accurately, we used the percent expected bladder capacity (%EBC) by dividing the mean voided volume (excluding first-morning void) on voiding diaries by the expected bladder capacity (EBC) for age [(age+1) x 30]1.
-Change in %EBC reports more accurately on the molecule's efficacy since a variation in capacity can occur strictly because of children's growth.
+To overcome any age-dependent changes in bladder capacity and to allow measuring propiverine efficacy on this matter accurately, we used the percent expected bladder capacity (%EBC) by dividing the mean voided volume (excluding first-morning void) on voiding diaries by the expected bladder capacity (EBC) for age [(age+1) x 30].1 Change in %EBC reports more accurately on the molecule's efficacy since a variation in capacity can occur strictly because of children's growth.
 Therefore, changes in voided volumes over months under propiverine allowed us to assess the evolution of the mean voided volume.
-It also allows us to define improvement under propiverine as a progressive increment of the %EBC, combined with an improvement of OAB symptoms.
-Secondly, we assessed the tolerability by documenting patient-reported side effects such as constipation, xerostomia, and other central nervous system side effects.
+It also allowed us to define improvement under propiverine as a progressive increment of the %EBC, combined with an improvement of OAB symptoms.

+Secondly, we assessed the tolerability by documenting patient-reported side effects, such as constipation, xerostomia, and other central nervous system side effects.
 Each treatment interruption due to treatment-related adverse events (TRAE) was considered in the tolerability assessment.
 To evaluate the molecule's tolerability, we also considered increased PVR and frequency of UTI episodes as adverse events.
 Compliance was also assessed by questioning families: >80% was deemed to be good compliance to medication.